 There are also parts of the museum that display the artifacts that they found inside the ships.
 If you are into Vikings and their culture, you probably know that they wait for the afterlife more than their current life hence why the burial was extravagant.

 The place was a bit further from the downtown but ridiculously easy to reach.
 It only took 20 mins bus ride that stopped directly across the road from the museum.
-No need to change bus or anything.
-To be specific, please check the map I put on the end of this post.
-The same bus to take to go back but as it was a bit far, I did need to wait for some time for the bus back to arrive.
+Or you can check the map I put on the end of this post for all the places I went.
+Took the same bus to take to go back.
+Did need to wait for some time for the bus to arrive but no complaint as the neighborhood was gloriously beautiful.

 Chill Night In

 Then the rest of the day went in a blur.
-I met my Airbnb host who is an awesome and helpful person, I need to add, which I will write about the whole Airbnb experience later.
+I met my Airbnb host who is an awesome and helpful person, which I will write about the whole Airbnb experience later.
 After that, I went for a much-needed nap.
-For me traveling solo can be exhausting since I have to do everything by myself but it’s a rewarding experience tho, more about it in a later post.
+From personal experience, traveling solo can be exhausting so the nap was necessary.
+But it’s a rewarding experience tho, I talked more about it here.

 Waking up, it was already night and it got quite really fast.
 So then, I did the most local thing I can think of, going for groceries shopping.
 Bought some goodies for bringing back home as my flight is the next day, so I didn’t mind the extra weight.
 Finally, fancy microwave-able dinner and packing time to end my first half a day in Oslo.